sensei-hacker/inavwiki/INAV-for-BetaFlight-users.md

 * Not all Flight Controller boards have a proper target for INAV.
 But the most common ones do.
 * After flashing, the first time you connect your FC board to INAV configurator, it'll ask you to load a preset.
 Do it, as it'll make things easier from now on.
 * The accelerometer and gyroscope calibration is mandatory on INAV, and it’s a 6-step process (different from BetaFlight, which is an optional single-step process).
 Follow the on-screen instructions and you’ll be fine.
-* For a fully autonomous multirotor (with automatic navigation capabilities like RTH and WP Missions), the Flight Controller board must have an onboard barometer sensor.
-INAV can't navigate without one (on a multirotor aircraft).
+* For a fully autonomous multirotor (with automatic navigation capabilities like RTH, Poshold and WP Missions).
+The Flight Controller board should have an onboard barometer sensor.
+INAV's multicopter navigation altitude precision will suffer without one.
-* Also, you have to cover the barometer sensor with a small piece of non-blocking foam, because the wind affects the sensor readings.
+* Also, you have to cover the barometer sensor with a small piece of open-cell foam, because the wind affects the sensor readings.
 This is the most common cause of altitude holding problems.
-* The GPS module must be fitted with a magnetometer sensor.
-GPS modules without a mag sensor do not allow INAV to navigate (on a multirotor aircraft) and will only be useful for logging purposes.
+* Prior to 7.1 release.
+The GNSS module should be fitted with a magnetometer sensor for best navigation precision.
+GNSS modules without a mag sensor will work from 7.1 on-wards for copter navigation.
+[See requirements](https://github.com/iNavFlight/inav/wiki/GPS-and-Compass-setup#inav-71-changes)

 * The GPS module should be mounted on a small mast pole to avoid magnetic interference from motors on the compass; 5 or 6 centimeters above motors should be fine.